Avoiding Injury When You Start Lifting Weights

 Without a strong core, you are much more susceptible to injury, especially while doing exercises like squats or deadlifts that can put a strain on your lower back.

-Core work does not just mean sit-ups.
-In fact, sit-ups are one of the least effective exercises you can do to improve overall core strength.
+Core work does not just mean sit-ups. sit-ups are one of the least effective exercises you can do to improve overall core strength.
 Instead, opt for exercises like planks, which work all the muscles in the core, including the back, abdominals, and glutes.

 Challenge Your Balance

 This does not mean you have to do crazy exercises like standing on a BOSU ball while you do bicep curls.
-Instead, practice simply standing on one leg throughout the day.
+Instead, practice standing on one leg throughout the day.
 Or, you can do single-leg exercises like split squats or single-leg deadlifts.

 These exercises challenge your core and will help you improve your balance, which decreases your risk of injury.
 This is especially important for older individuals who are struggling with a decline in equilibrium.